lencarroll/Random-Number-Generator/README.md

 ## Arguments:
 verbose : Either 0 or 1.
-0 means nothing is printed, 1 means that a message is printed stating when recording starts. method : What Fourier Transform method do you want to use, STFT or FFT? duration : (in seconds).
+0 means nothing is printed, 1 means that a message is printed stating when recording starts.

+method : What Fourier Transform method do you want to use, STFT or FFT?

+duration : (in seconds).
 How long should the recording be?
-The longer, the better. sampling_rate : The sample rate of the recording. frame_size : The frame_size of the recording hop_length : The hop length of the recording
+The longer, the better.

+sampling_rate : The sample rate of the recording.

+frame_size : The frame_size of the recording.

+hop_length : The hop length of the recording.